jeffrey-cordero/capital/README.md

 5.  **Database Setup:**
     * The `docker-compose.yaml` configuration will automatically initialize the PostgreSQL database using the `server/schema.sql` file when the container starts for the first time.

-## ▶️ Running the Project
+## Development 💻

 There are two main ways to run the application locally:

 1.  **Using Docker Compose (Recommended):**
-    * This method starts the React frontend, Express backend, PostgreSQL database, and Redis cache in separate containers.
+    * This method starts the application (React and Express), PostgreSQL database, and Redis cache in separate containers.
     * Ensure Docker Desktop (or Docker Engine + Compose) is running.
     * From the root `capital/` directory:
         ```bash